So You’ve Been De-Indexed By Google

 Basically, anything sketchy.
-Sometimes, this doesn’t always result in removal from Google’s index, just a demotion in the SERPs if it’s only kinda bad.
-But don’t worry, it’s not a forever problem.
-While a manual penalty sounds very intimidating, it’s actually a best case scenario as far as penalties go as it can be remedied via a reconsideration request:
+Sometimes, this doesn’t always result in removal from Google’s index, just a demotion in the SERPs.
+But don’t worry, it’s not a permanent problem.
+While a manual penalty sounds very intimidating, it’s actually a best case scenario as far as penalties go -it can be remedied via a reconsideration request:

 Learn more about manual actions right from the horse’s mouth.

 This one isn’t usually about de-indexation but rather a penalty and loss in organic traffic.
-Every so often, Google announces an update to their mysterious algorithm.
-Each update comes with a theme.
+Every so often, Google announces an update to its mysterious algorithm.
+Updates often come with a theme.

-For example, the 2011 Panda update was all about content, so if your site became penalized in this update it was because you had low quality or duplicate content/pages.
-Another significant algorithm update was Penguin in 2012 which looked primarily at backlinks.
-If you had a questionable backlink profile, you may have seen your organic traffic dip significantly.You can learn more about algo penalties here.
+For example, the Panda update (2011) focused content.
+If your site got penalized in this update it was because of low quality or duplicate content/pages.
+Another significant algorithm update was Penguin (2012) which focused on backlinks.
+If you had a questionable backlink profile, you may have seen a significant dip in organic traffic.

-Algorithmic penalties are the scariest – they can be difficult to recover from and while there are themes to each update, there’s no guarantee that updating issues on your website is going to bring back your glorious organic traffic.
+Algorithmic penalties are the scariest.
+They can be difficult to recover from and while there are themes to each update, there’s no guarantee that updating issues on your website will bring back your glorious organic traffic.
 That said, it’s not impossible to recover!
-Adster has helped clients ethically move domains and slowly rebuild their organic rankings.
-It’s a long con but in the end, absolutely worth it.
+Adster has helped clients move domains and slowly rebuild their organic rankings.
+It’s a long con but in the end, worth it.
 Moz also has a great case study on recovering from an algorithmic penalty.

 WHY WHY WHY have manual and algorithmic penalties?
-It’s to weed out all of the garbage on the internet – there’s a lot.
-But sometimes it will affect legitimate sites like yours and it’s a sign to shape up your website.
+It’s to weed out the garbage of the internet – and there’s a lot.
+But sometimes it will affect legitimate sites like yours and it’s a clear sign to shape up your website.

 But hold up.

 Your site doesn’t have duplicate content.
 You don’t even know what keyword stuffing is.
-You’ve been working with a primo de la primo SEO agency like Adster and they only use the best SEO practices!
-So… what happened to your site!
+You’ve only been using the best SEO practices!
+So… what happened to your site!?

 Something technical is afoot!

-It’s entirely possible that there is a technical reason behind why your site has disappeared from the search results – we’ve seen it happen!
+It’s possible there is a technical reason behind why your site disappeared from the search results – we’ve seen it happen!